ActiveEngagement/tailwind-colorize-plugin/README.md

 - Must support all Tailwind colors and CSS colors, such as `hex`, `hsl`, and `rgb`.
 - Make use of [color](https://www.npmjs.com/package/color) to manipulate the actual colors.
 - Make use of [peggy](https://peggyjs.org/) to parse the expressions.
-- Must work with Tailwind Intellisense for a quality developer experience.
+- Must work with Tailwind Intellisense.
-- Full unit test coverage with Jest.
 - Stability.
 No breaking changes whenever possible.
+- Unit test coverage with Jest.

 ### A Little Background